Pattupurackal Bhagavathy Temple

-Pattupurackal Bhagavathy Temple (also known as Kattampack Kizhakkum Bhagam Pattupurackal Bhagavathy temple) is an ancient Bhadrakali temple located in Njeezhoor village, Kottayam.
-It is the only temple in Njeezhoor village where the presiding deity (Sree Bhadrakali) is present.
+Pattupurackal Bhagavathy Temple (also known as Kattampack Kizhakkum Bhagam Pattupurackal Bhagavathy temple) is an ancient (dating back to the 10th century CE) Bhadrakali temple located in Njeezhoor village, Kottayam, Kerala.
+It is the only temple in Njeezhoor village where the presiding deity is Bhadrakali.
 Offering naranga vilakku (Lemon lamp) and neivilakku (Ghee lamp) on every Tuesday and Friday is very significant in this temple.
 The nearest towns are Kuravilangad and Kaduthuruthy.
-It is about 6 km and 11 km away from the temple respectively.
-The last renovation activities were done on March 19, 2016, with the presence of Kshetra Thantri Brahma Sree Anil Dhivakaran Namboothiri.
-The temple is managed by NSS Karayaogam Number 336.
+It is about 6 km and 11 km away from the temple respectively.The last renovation activities of the temple were done on March 19, 2016, with the presence of Kshetra Thantri Brahma Sree Anil Dhivakaran Namboothiri.The temple is managed by NSS Karayaogam Number 336.